 Here is whom to contact for various needs and questions:

 Pastoral care.
 The Rev. Wayne Brass, a member of Archwood and an experienced local church pastor and hospital chaplain, responds to pastoral care needs.
 Please call or text him at 216-394-6421.

 Building use.
 Donna Ressler coordinates our building calendar and relationships with our space sharers.
 We continue to welcome neighbors and community partners to make arrangements to use our historic building.
 Please email her at firstname.lastname@example.org.
 Or leave a message at the church office, 216-351-1060, and ask Donna to contact you.

 Worship.
-The Worship Team meets regularly to plan services and discuss other worship-related matters with our part-time Worship Coordinator and Leader Esther Baruja.
-Current members are Wayne Brass, Emily Culp, Dale Lindsey, Edie Rasell and Cathy Wootan.
-Want to get involved in worship planning?
 Want to read scripture, lead prayer, serve as a greeter, offer special music?
-Speak with any member of the worship team, or send an email to the church office, email@example.com.
-Also, Kathy Harlow, Grace Schumann and Elizabeth Fox regularly provide children's activities in the parlor during sermon time each Sunday.
+Speak with Worship Coordinator and Leader Esther Baruja or send an email to the church office, email@example.com.
+Also, Kathy Harlow, Grace Schumann and Elizabeth Fox are available to provide children's activities in the parlor during sermon time each Sunday.
 If you're interested in taking part in that ministry, contact Kathy at firstname.lastname@example.org.